Timmehs/noprotest/src/pages/index.md

   component: cta
   background: transparent
   button:
-    text: Get started
+    text: Learn More
-    url: ''
+    url: "/ppe"
-  title: Masks for the Masses
+  title: PERSONAL PROTECTIVE EQUIPMENT (PPE) FOR HEALTHCARE HEROS
-  subtitle: Join the crowd of volunteers protecting our healthcare workers at the
+  subtitle: Our most recent timely project is to help meet healthcare worker PPE needs
-    COVID frontlines
+    through Good Samaritan efforts.
+We are working directly with a rapidly growing community of makers who are using their own resources to 3D print face shields and masks for hospitals.
+Our role is to maintain the fundraising campaign that will cover the expenses of 3D printing and distribution of the PPEs.
+501(c)(3) status pending.
 - template: block__feature
   component: feature
   background: light